-A flawless base is what most people strive to achieve, and the struggle to find that ‘perfect’ foundation is real.
+A flawless base is what most people strive to achieve, and the struggle to find that ‘perfect’ foundation is real – never mind looking for foundations for asian skin!
 Believe me, I’ve lost count of the number of foundations I have tried and tested.

 Judging by the questions I frequently get asked, it seems like most of us are always in search of something better when it comes to our base, and although we might like our current foundation, there is always something missing.